kwi-dk/UrlLinker/README.rst

     - In the future, this approach may collapse under ICANN's ill-advised new policy of selling arbitrary TLDs for large amounts of cash, but for now it is an effective method of rejecting invalid URLs.

+    - Internationalized *top-level* domain names must be written in Punycode in order to be recognized.

     - If you need to support unqualified domain names, such as ``localhost``, you may disable the TLD check by 1) replacing ``+`` with ``*`` in the